LucaMingarelli/compnet/README.md

 #### Conservative compression
-Under conservative compression onlyexisting edges (trades) are reduced or removed.
+Under conservative compression only existing edges (trades) are reduced or removed.
 No new edge is added.

 The resulting conservatively compressed graph is always a sub-graph of the original graph.
-Moreover, the resulting conservatively compressed graph is always a directed acyclic graph (DAG).
+Moreover, the resulting conservatively compressed graph is always a directed acyclic graph (DAG), since all loops within the graph are removed.

 The conservatively compressed graph can be obtained as
 ```python